 Kathleen Buzzacott has recently opened a studio / gallery 20km west from Alice Springs located near Simpsons Gap in the West MacDonnell Ranges.
 Kathleen is an accomplished artist.
 Her artwork is of high quality and features native animals and fine dot work.
 Stories of growing up in the bush invoke happy memories which she portrays as she puts paintbrush to canvas.

-The Indigenous Business Development Program assists Indigenous people entering into or expanding commercial business arrangements that will develop employment and income opportunities.
-The program provides flexible funding that meets Indigenous business needs and is based on sound commercial practice.
+The Aboriginal Business Development Program assists Aboriginal people entering into or expanding commercial business arrangements that will develop employment and income opportunities.
+The program provides flexible funding that meets Aboriginal business needs and is based on sound commercial practice.

 Watch Kathleen Buzzacott's testimonial video to find out more.

-Find out how the Indigenous Business Development Program can help you.
+Find out how the Aboriginal Business Development Program can help you.